+(b) Obtains verbal or written informed consent from the patient or authorized representative.

-(b) Obtains written consent.
-The patient, or authorized representative, must give written, consent to the delegation process under chapter 7.70 RCW.
+(x) in community-based and in-home care settings, licensed by the Washington State Department of Social and Health Services, the patient, or authorized representative, must give written, consent for care specific to the delegation process under chapter 7.70 RCW.
 Documented verbal consent of patient or authorized representative may be acceptable if written consent is obtained within 30 days; electronic consent is an acceptable format.
 Written consent is only necessary at the initial use of the nurse delegation process for each patient and is not necessary for task additions or changes or if a different nurse, nursing assistant, or home care aide will be participating in the process.

+(x) in kindergarten through twelfth grade schools, public and private, the patient or authorized representative must give written consent to the delegation process.

 PLAN